europeana/api2/k8s/Readme.md

 ### File naming scheme
 File names have the following structure:

-- `*.properties.yaml.template` contain environment variables that need to be substituted while generating the corresponding YAML file
+- `*.properties.yaml.template` contain environment variables that need to be substituted.
+These are used for generating YAML files read by Kustomize.
-- `*.properties.yaml` are generated via a template file.
-These contain configurable settings and are not checked in to git
+- `*.properties.yaml` are generated from a template by interpolating the environment variables within the template.
+These contain configurable settings and are not checked in to git.
 - `*_patch*.yaml` "patch" resources created in the base layer.
-These don't have to configurable, eg. `k8s/dev/deployment_patch.yaml`
+These don't have to configurable, eg. `overlays/dev/deployment_patch.yaml`
-- `*.yaml` are plain Kubernetes manifests that don't require any customization.
+- `*.yaml` are plain Kubernetes YAML files that don't require any customization; however they could be "patched" in an overlay. eg. `base/deployment.yaml` is patched by both overlays.

 ## Deployment Instructions
 For both environments:
-- Copy a valid properties to the `k8s/base` directory, and rename it to `europeana.user.properties`.
+- Copy a valid properties to the `base` directory, and rename it to `europeana.user.properties`.
 Ensure at least [one route](https://github.com/europeana/api2/blob/6b0a64770f07a6a45a65f3c17b18bdcbea9010f4/api2-war/src/main/resources/europeana.properties#L5) matches the URL hostname through which the app will be accessed.
-- Copy `google_cloud_credentials.json` to the `k8s/base`
+- Copy `google_cloud_credentials.json` to the `base`

 ### Local Deployment
-- Build the API while in the project root directory: `mvn clean package`
+- Build the API from the project root directory: `mvn clean package -f ../pom.xml`
-- Build a docker image from the same directory: `docker build -t europeana/search-api .`.
+- Build a docker image from the project root: `docker build -t europeana/search-api ../`.
 - If required, load the image into your local Kubernetes cluster.
-- To view the customised Kubernetes manifests run `kustomize build k8s/overlays/dev`
+- To view the customised Kubernetes manifests run `kustomize build overlays/dev`
-- Apply the manifests to the cluster: `kubectl apply -k k8s/overlays/dev`
+- Apply the manifests to the cluster: `kubectl apply -k overlays/dev`

 Run `kubectl get deployment/search-api-deployment` to view the deployment's status.
 After deploying successfully the app will be available on `<cluster_host>:30000`, where `<cluster_host>` :
 - is "localhost" for Docker Desktop and Kind
-- can be retrieved by running `minikube ip` if using a Minikube cluster
+- can be retrieved by running `minikube ip` if using Minikube

 ### IBM Cloud Deployment
-The `k8s/overlay/cloud` directory contains templates to be used for generating YAML files for Kustomize.
+`overlay/cloud` contains templates to be used for generating YAML files for Kustomize.
-The following environment variables are required by the templates:
+The following environment variables are required:

 | ENVIRONMENT VARIABLE | DESCRIPTION                                                                                     | USED BY                                                                         |
 |----------------------|-------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------|